 Overview

 This article shows how to change file or directory permissions using SSH or FTP.
-For an overview of permissions, view the following article:
+See this article for an overview of how permissions are configured.

 Changing permissions via SSH